 He believes that fiat currencies in the US, Europe, and Japan are far superior to tokens that have been generated during ICO processes.
 According to Paul, “we looked at 400 ICOs from 2017; 60% have already closed up shop.
 Never bring a product to market.
 Most investors do not understand the risk.”

 His view of ICOs boiled down to a single description: most ICOs as “non-refundable” donations to for-profit companies.
 He believes that countries with trusted banking systems, regulations, and stable currencies like the US, Japan, and Europe will not benefit from alternative currencies that are being issued in ICOs.

 Once the discussion evolved to enterprise applications using blockchain, Paul was much more enthusiastic about the potential.
 He was quick to point out that many people assume that blockchain is a universal answer to solve issues using data, but in fact in many cases, it was not necessary and a centralized database could be superior.
 He said EY has developed a quick set of questions on whether blockchain is the right approach:

 Are you trying to get multiple parties to work together?

 Do you have trust issues between the parties?
 Examples are payments, royalties, or purchase orders.

 Is it important to get tamper proof record of transaction between parties?

 Are you moving something of finite value around?

-Do the group benefit from increase transparency?
+Does the group benefit from increased transparency?